Liv Morgan: Championship reigns (2022–2023)

-Return from 2nd shoulder injury, The Judgment Day (2024–present)
+The Judgment Day (2024–present)

 After a 6-month hiatus, Morgan returned at the 2024 Royal Rumble entering the Royal Rumble match at number 30.
 Morgan went on to be runner-up in the match for a second year in a row, eliminating Zoey Stark and Jade Cargill in the process, before being eliminated by the winner, Bayley.
 She then took part in the women's Elimination Chamber match at the titular event, but was the last woman eliminated by Becky Lynch.

 On the April 8 episode of Raw, Morgan attacked Rhea Ripley in a backstage segment, during which Ripley legitimately injured her right arm and was forced to vacate the Women's World Championship.
 Over the next few weeks, Morgan began to display more villainous traits.
 At King and Queen of the Ring on May 25, Morgan defeated Lynch to win the title for the second time after accidental interference from Ripley's love interest, "Dirty" Dominik Mysterio.
 Two nights later on Raw, Morgan defeated Lynch in a steel cage match to retain her title after another accidental interference from Dominik, before forcefully kissing Dominik after the match concluded.
 One week later, she continued her pursuit of Mysterio, believing him to have intentionally assisted her in her victories over Lynch, though members of The Judgment Day attempted to keep the two separated.
 On the June 24 episode of Raw, Morgan helped Judgment Day members Finn Bálor and JD McDonagh defeat Awesome Truth (The Miz and R-Truth) for the World Tag Team Championship.
 Two weeks later on Raw, Ripley made her return and Morgan ran off while Ripley confronted Dominik.
 The following week, Ripley called out Morgan and challenged her to a match at SummerSlam for the title, Morgan appeared on the screen and accepted the challenge.